elevate360/Atlantic/README.md

 ## Frequently Asked Questions

 - How to change Atlantic theme fonts?
-You can easily install and use Easy Google Fonts plugin.
+Atlantic now includes Source Code Pro, Open Sans and Lora fonts by default.
+You can switch between them directly in the block editor.
+If you need additional fonts you can still install and use the Easy Google Fonts plugin.

 ## Development